Democrats prevent Texas House from moving forward with Trump-backed congressional map

 AUSTIN, Texas (AP) — Texas Democrats on Monday prevented their state’s House of Representatives from moving forward, at least for now, with a redrawn congressional map sought by President Donald Trump to shore up Republicans’ 2026 midterm prospects as his political standing falters.

-House Speaker Rep. Dustin Burrows urged Democrats to return to "fulfill your duty.”

-“If you continue to go down this road, there will be consequences,” he said.
+The Republican-dominated House quickly issued civil arrest warrants for absent Democrats and Abbott ordered state troopers to help find and arrest them, but lawmakers physically outside Texas are beyond the jurisdiction of state authorities.

-The Democratic revolt and Abbott's threats ratcheted up a widening fight over congressional maps that began in Texas but expanded to include Democratic governors who have floated the possibility of rushing to redraw their own state maps in retaliation, even if their options are limited.
-The dispute also offers another example of Trump’s aggressive view of presidential power and his grip on the Republican Party nationally, while testing the longstanding balance of powers among the federal government and individual states.
+The Democratic revolt and Abbott's threats ratcheted up a fight over congressional maps that began in Texas but now includes Democratic governors who have floated the possibility of redrawing their own state maps in retaliation, even if their options are limited.
+The dispute also reflects Trump’s aggressive view of presidential power and his grip on the Republican Party nationally, while testing the longstanding balance of powers between the federal government and individual states.

-At the center of the escalating impasse is Trump’s hope of adding five more GOP-leaning congressional seats in Texas before the 2026 midterm elections.
-That would bolster his party's chances of preserving its slim U.S. House majority, as Republicans were unable to do in the 2018 midterms during Trump's first presidency.
+At the center of the impasse is Trump’s hope of adding five GOP-leaning congressional seats in Texas before the upcoming midterms.
+That would bolster his party's chances of preserving its U.S. House majority, something Republicans were unable to do in the 2018 midterms during Trump's first presidency.
 Republicans currently hold 25 of Texas' 38 seats.
+That's nearly a 2-to-1 advantage and already a wider partisan gap than in the 2024 presidential election, when Trump won 56.1% of Texas ballots, while Democrat Kamala Harris received 42.5%.

-Speaking Monday on Fox News, Abbott essentially admitted to the partisan power play, noting that the U.S. Supreme Court has determined “there is nothing illegal” about shaping districts to a majority party’s advantage.
-He even openly acknowledged it as “gerrymandering” before correcting himself to say Texas is “drawing lines.”
+Speaking Monday on the Fox News show “America's Newsroom,” Abbott essentially admitted to the partisan power play, noting the U.S. Supreme Court has determined “there is nothing illegal” about shaping districts to a majority party’s advantage.
+He even acknowledged it as “gerrymandering” before correcting himself to say Texas is “drawing lines.”

 More than 1,800 miles away from Austin, New York Gov. Kathy Hochul appeared with Texas Democrats and argued that their cause should be national.